Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Algorithms for Learning and Quantizing Linear Models

-We prove this in App. \ref{app:DQ_guarantee_proof}.
-Here, $K_u$ is the upper Kashin constant of frame $\Sv$ and $\lambda = D/d$, that depends on the choice of user, is usually chosen very close to $1$.
-Note that to implement \textbf{DQ}, the decoder needs to know $\Sv$.
-Furthermore, the elements of the codebook for \textbf{DQ} comprises of $\{\Sv^{-1}\zv_i\}$, where $\zv_i$ is a uniform quantization lattice point in $\Real^D$.
+as $d \to \infty$ for some constant $C_{dq}$ independent of $d$. \end{theorem} We prove this in App. \ref{app:DQ_guarantee_proof}.
+Here, $K_u$ is a constant (precisely, the upper Kashin constant of $\Sv$ as defined in App. \ref{app:democratic_embeddings}) and $\lambda = D/d$, that depends on the choice of user, and is usually chosen very close to $1$.